kyte-one/airlyftone-docs/docs/air-token/create-airtoken-assethub-nft-asset.md

 # Create AssetHub NFT / Asset

-This article focuses on how to create your first AssetHub NFT on AirLyft.
+This article focuses on how to create your first AssetHub NFT / Asset on AirLyft.

 1. Click on the AirToken Icon to got the AirToken tab.